Ada-Developers-Academy/core-capstone/overview/overview.md

 - Find-A-Partner Session
   - Seattle: Monday, December 13th, from 10 to 10:45am PST
   - Digital: Monday, December 13th, from 11 to 12pm PST
-- By Friday, Dec 17 at 9:00am PST: Submit 1-3 Capstone Concepts here
+- By Friday, Dec 17 at 9:00am PST: Submit 1-3 Capstone Concepts in Learn
 - By Friday, Dec 23rd at 5pm PST: Submit Capstone Project Proposal [here.](https://airtable.com/shrNtKumBPUi0BSv9) and book meeting with 1:1 instructor for the first week of January
 - By Monday, January 24th: Complete at least one tutorial
 - Monday, January 24th to Tuesday, February 15th: Capstone work time